Deputy defense secretary not told of Lloyd Austin hospitalization when she assumed his duties, officials confirm

 Deputy Secretary of Defense Kathleen Hicks was informed of Austin's hospitalization on Thursday, the officials said.
 Hicks was in Puerto Rico and returned Saturday, according to one of the officials.

 Austin has been hospitalized since Jan.
 1 due to complications following a minor elective medical procedure, the Pentagon said Friday in its first acknowledgment of the hospitalization.
-Austin was in the ICU, according to an administration official.
+Austin spent time in the ICU, according to an administration official.

 The White House was also not aware of Austin's status until days after he was admitted to Walter Reed National Military Medical Center, a Biden administration official told CBS News on Saturday.